-RLC Residences continues to develop beautiful, well-designed, high-quality homes catered to young professionals, starting and growing families under the BC1 segment looking for a home in the city that they can proudly call their own.
-Competitors such as Alveo Land, MEG,

-Filinvest Land, Inc. (FLI), and Ortigas & Co. target the young professionals and starting families under this bracket.
+RLC Residences continues to develop beautiful, well-designed, highquality homes catered to young professionals, starting and growing families under the BC1 segment looking for a home in the city that they can proudly call their own.
+Competitors such as Alveo Land, MEG, Filinvest Land, Inc. (FLI), and Ortigas & Co. target the young professionals and starting families under this bracket.
 There are also a number of players who try to compete in this segment of the market with one or two projects.
 Projects under RLC Residences remain among the top-of-mind developments as a result of growing experienced sales and distribution networks and convenient locations.
 Projects are located within Central Business Districts or RLC's mixed-use development.

 RLC Residences has numerous competitors in the middle-income segment.
 This is in part a function of the fact that, as compared to other business areas, RLC does not enjoy the same "early mover" advantage.
 Currently, they are companies like Avida Land (AL), FLI, SMPHI, and DMCI Homes.
-As of September 30, 2024, total assets and equity accounts amounted to ₱88.1 billion and ₱48.4 billion, respectively, for the Real Estate Operations of FLI while total assets and equity accounts of the Residential segment of SMPHI as of September 30, 2024 amounted to ₱356.1 billion and ₱156.5 billion, respectively.
+As of September 30, 2024, total assets and equity accounts amounted to ₽88.1 billion and ₽48.4 billion, respectively, for the Real Estate Operations of FLI while total assets and equity accounts of the Residential segment of SMPHI as of September 30, 2024 amounted to ₽356.1 billion and ₽156.5 billion, respectively.
 Based on public records and independent industry reports and its own market knowledge, the Company believes that it is among the top five middleranged condominium developers in the Philippines in terms of revenues from sales.
 The Company believes that it can successfully compete in this market segment on the basis of its brand name, technical expertise, financial standing and track record of successfully completed, quality projects.

 The brand strives to compete with developers who have already established their names in tapping the elite market.
 RLC Residences aims to increase its share of this market segment and steer buyers of competitors such as Ayala Land Premier, Rockwell Land Corporation (ROCK), Century Properties Group, Inc. (CPGI) and Megaworld Corporation (MEG) to its developments.
-ROCK's Residential Development total assets and equity accounts as of September 30, 2024 amounted to ₱62.2 billion and ₱25.5 billion, respectively; CPGI's total assets and equity accounts as of September 30, 2024 amounted to ₱68.8 billion and ₱29.7 billion, respectively, while MEG's Real Estate segment assets and equity accounts as of September 30, 2024 amounted to ₱282.5 billion and ₱167.4 billion, respectively.
+ROCK's Residential Development total assets and equity accounts as of September 30, 2024 amounted to P62.2 billion and P25.5 billion, respectively; CPGI's total assets and equity accounts as of September 30, 2024 amounted to P68.8 billion and P29.7 billion, respectively, while MEG's Real Estate segment assets and equity accounts as of September 30, 2024 amounted to P68.8 billion and P29.7 billion, respectively, while MEG's Real Estate segment assets and equity accounts as of September 30, 2024 amounted to P282.5 billion and P167.4 billion, respectively.